Top 10 Best Camera for Video in 2021

 These days everyone has a camera on all the gadgets; from mobile phones to smartwatches.
 But shooting a professional video still needs the best camera for video content.

 There’s no straightforward way to find the best video camera in this fiercely competitive market when you have so many options to suit your needs, experience, and one of the most important factors is - the price tag.

 Picking the best professional video camera requires looking at the whole system and not just the camera itself.
 Because it is not just the camera device that makes the video shooting perfect, there are the lens systems you need to consider, and now the mirrorless cameras in the market are competing with the DSLRs.

-Below we'll dive into the different components of video cameras you should consider as well as list some of the top choices available today.
-Now if you're alarmed at this list because you don't see the top players like Red Cinema, AJA or Arri we left those out because it is a given that these cameras are at the top of everyone's list.
-For this post we are focusing on some other options that you may not have considered.
+Below, we'll dive into the different components of video cameras you should consider as well as list some of the top choices available in 2021.
+For this post, we are focusing on some other options that you may not have considered when choosing a camera.

 If you are migrating from an existing camera system you might want to pick equipment that is compatible with lenses, camera bodies, and other accessories you already have.
 This can be an easy transition and much cheaper than starting over again.